 Massage therapy clients are uniquely vulnerable to sexual assault while lying face down, with little to no clothing, in rooms alone with their massage therapists.
 Clients usually assume they are in a safe, professional environment—until the therapist behaves criminally.

 If you have been the victim of sexual abuse by a massage therapist, you have legal options.
 Sexual assault at a massage parlor or during a spa treatment gives you the right to go to civil court and obtain financial compensation.
-Speak to the personal injury attorneys at Rosenfeld Injury Lawyers LLC to discuss what happened during a free case review.
-Our attorneys can help.

 Massage Therapy Sexual Abuse FAQs